When you already have a database running, you can add external database connections through the Budibase interface with a few clicks.

 172.17.0.1(if running on Linux).

-By default when you add a new datasource, the tables will be fetched after the connection has been confirmed.
+By default when you add a new datasource, you will be presented a menu allowing you to choose which tables you want to fetch after the connection has been confirmed.
 However, in the dialog where you configure a new datasource, you can skip fetching tables.

 Fetching tables can also be triggered at any stage after the source has been added.
 This is especially useful when you've added, removed, or updated a new table after you've added the connection to Budibase.

-To fetch tables, head over to the added datasource in the sidebar, and scroll past the configuration of the data source.
+To fetch tables, head over to the added datasource in the sidebar, and find it under the

 To fetch a subset of your database tables, click